Fundraising Consultancy and Support for Charities across the UK

 In this section we have outlined the right way to approach these organisations so you can increase the number of successful bids.
 Trusts and Foundations have risen to the challenge of Covid-19 with specific emergency funds that have been a lifeline in 2020.
 The real challenge may come next year as revenues derived from corporate dividends and other assets traded on the global stock markets diminish, while there will undoubtedly be more demand on their funds from charities.
 This is why getting the ask right and knowing how to make the approach is more crucial than ever.

 Research is the vital first step.
 Most fundraisers will get their information from the trust’s website, annual accounts or one of the many online directories available to them.
 This is a great start, but it should be just the beginning.
 This is because a lot of the information you pick up from directories and even from the charity’s own website can be out of date.
-Accounts will be at least 12 months old and directories can include information that is 2 years old.
+Accounts will be at least 12 months old and directories can include information that is even older.